hCaptcha/HCaptcha-ios-sdk/README.md

 ...
 ```

-Note: this should be the **bare** host, i.e. not including a protocol.
+Note: this should be the **bare** host, i.e. not including a protocol prefix like https://.

 #### Alternate endpoint (optional)

-If you are an Enterprise user with first-party hosting access, you will need to set your own endpoint.
+If you are an Enterprise user with first-party hosting access, you can use your own endpoint (i.e. verify.your.com).

 You can then enable it in your code: